-For the dog, healthy feet are important to their well being.
+For dogs, healthy feet are important to their well-being.
 Cold weather and rough surfaces cause issues with peeling pads and cracks and fissures between the toes.
 These fissures and cracks hurt and will cause dogs to be lame or limp hard on rocky surfaces.

-For the athlete, jogger or sporting dog examine their feet regularly and if the pads are showing wear, apply a thin coat of super glue with your finger to the pad surface.
+Examine their feet regularly and if the pads are showing wear, apply a thin coat of super glue with your finger to the pad surface.
 For more advanced abrasions, apply moleskin to the glued surface for extra padding, then boot the dog.
 Boots are beneficial, but read the directions first.
-Most boots are designed to go over wraps and if they're applied over bare feet, they won’t stay on and will rub causing abrasion.
+Most boots are designed to go over wraps and if they're applied over bare feet, they won’t stay on and will rub, causing abrasion.
 The dressing technique is super glue, moleskin, wrap and boot—this should keep you hunting without issue.

 Oral glucosamine and chondroitin, such as Doc Roy’s® Aches Away

 , is used to increase the joint fluid, easing fatigue and trauma.
 Decreasing fatigue allows correct pad and joint system placement, improving absorption of the concussion and trauma of running.
 Pain-free running will keep the athlete placing their feet flat and correctly on the pad.
 Limping wears the par edges or rolls pad off of tissue, causing more pain.
 Glucosamine and chondroitin need 30 days to fully take effect, so start early enough that they can benefit from the protection.

 Prevention from the inside out is also important - use fatty acids

 with a balance of Omega 3 and 6, such as Doc Roy's® Derma Coat Plus Soft Chews